mzaidi59/fairseq/examples/simultaneous_translation/docs/evaluation.md

 Here are the implementations of agents for [text *wait-k* model](../eval/agents/simul_trans_text_agent.py) and [speech *wait-k* model](../eval/agents/simul_trans_speech_agent.py).

 ## Quality
 The quality is measured by detokenized BLEU.
 So make sure that the predicted words sent to server are detokenized.
-An implementation is can be find [here](../eval/agent.py)
+An implementation can be found [here](../eval/agent.py)
 =======
 Here are the implementations of agents for [text *wait-k* model](../eval/agents/simul_trans_text_agent.py) and [speech *wait-k* model](../eval/agents/simul_trans_speech_agent.py).